css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 The Assignment Panel is a tabs window, which appears on the right side of the code block editor and is used to assign/apply the code block into specific requests.

-= Can you select more than one item from the Assignment Panel? = Yes!
+= Can you select more than one item from the Assignment Panel? = Yes.
 You can select any number of items you need, there is no limitation regarding this.

-= Can you assign multiple blocks to the same items from the Assignment Panel? = Yes!
+= Can you assign multiple blocks to the same items from the Assignment Panel? = Yes.
 It's one of the most useful features that CJT supports as it allows you to manage/split your codes into several code blocks, allowing you to override code in a former (or lower ordered) code block.

 = What is Pages, Posts, Categories and Custom Posts tabs? = These lists with checkboxes represent all of your WordPress Pages, Posts, Categories and Custom Posts that your entire website contains.
 It also supports subpages and sub-categories, which you will also find in there.